 With properties that claim to strengthen teeth and reverse minor damage, the tooth mousse is gaining widespread attention.
-But does it really work?
+But what exactly is this magical paste.
+And more importantly, does the tooth mousse actually work?
 Let’s find out below.

 But because of the casein, people with milk protein allergies should consult a doctor before using the product.

 Tooth mousse claims to have numerous benefits.
-And most of the benefits that come with the use of the paste are due to its abilities to restore the enamel layer.
+And most of the benefits that come with the use of the paste are due to its ability to restore the enamel layer.
 Because of this ability, tooth mousse can achieve many results.
-But one of its biggest properties is its ability to reminarlise decayed teeth.
+But one of its biggest properties is its ability to remineralize decayed teeth.
 Other benefits also include:

-- Relieve issues with dental sensitivity through restoring some of the enamel layer
+- Relieve issues with dental sensitivity by restoring some of the enamel layers

 - Reverse damage affecting teeth in the early stages of dental decay